scaredos/cfresearch/README.md

 ## Challenge (Captcha)
 Cloudflare uses a script to provide access to the website while this rule is on.
 This is also how UAM works for CloudFlare.
 `cdn-cgi/l/chk_captcha` Is the container for the script cloudflare uses.
-The script, written in PHP, gives the visitor temporary access to the website with cftokens and cookies. `cdn-cgi/l/chk_captcha?s=&recaptcha_response_field=&recaptcha_challenge_field=&cv_chal_result=%&cv_chal_fp=` is the full URI for the request to the captcha.
+The script, written in PHP, gives the visitor temporary access to the website with cftokens and cookies. `/cdn-cgi/l/chk_captcha?s=&g-recaptcha-response=&cv_chal_result=%&cv_chal_fp=&bf_challenge_id=&bf_execution_time=&bf_result_hash=`is the full URI for the request to the captcha.
 By generating random data into the fields, you could bypass the Captcha page for usage in DDoS attacks, or for web crawling.
 > To Patch: `Follow Steps at Bottom`

 ## JS Challenge
 Cloudflare also implements a script to 'check' the 'browser' as an attempt to stop ddos attacks. `dn-cgi/l/chk_jschl` Is the container for the script cloudflare uses.
 The script, written in php, gives the visitor full access to the website if a JS Challenge is implemented using cookies and tokens. `cdn-cgi/l/chk_jschl?s=&jschl_vc=&pass=jschl_answer=`
 `s=cloudflarecookie, jschl_vc=cookie, pass=randomint with last 5 rayid, jschl_answer=randomint`